The way you charge your jet ski battery is very simple and not too different if you were charging a battery in a car.

 - Remove any access panels so you can get to the battery.
 The battery location is either in the front, middle, or rear.
 Yamaha and Kawasaki’s batteries are mostly in the rear under the passenger seat.
 Sea-Doo is often under the driver’s seat but 2010 to 2015 it would be in the rear or front.
 2016 and up Sea-Doo it’s mostly under the driver or in the front.

-- Before you charge the battery you want to disconnect the negative (black) cable.
-This keeps from damaging the computer on the jet ski.
+- It’s best you disconnect the negative cable (black) from your battery when charging as to protect the computer on the jet ski.

-- Connect the Red Charger Lead to the positive post of the battery.
+- Connect the positive (red) charger clip to the positive (red) post of the battery.

-- Connect the Black Charger Lead to the negative post of the battery.
+- Connect the negative (black) charger clip to the negative (black) post of the battery.

 What You Need